-Continental Office's CEO, Ira Sharfin, recently sat down for an interview with Columbus CEO Magazine.
+Continental Office's CEO, Ira Sharfin, recently sat down for an interview with Columbus CEO Magzine.

 Q: Tell us a bit about the company: